Marketing leads are an important part of a business.

 Tips for Creating a Lead Scoring Model that Actually Works

 - #1.
-Separate and Segregate direct qualified into lists
+Separate and segregate directly qualified leads into lists

 - #2.
 Use your entire score range for different actions